MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 - Periodically refine your backlog
 - Make sure features and requirements are sized appropriately
 - Define the acceptance criteria and the definition of done for features and work
-- Map unmapped work to the Features and Epics
+- Map unmapped work to Features
 - Forecast your backlog

 #### To learn how: